ShZil/network-utilities/Scanner/README.md

 Solution: update to the new version.
 However, this requires changing KivyDiagram to a Singleton.

 [23:07] Changed `KivyDiagram` to a Singleton with minor assistance from ChatGPT.

+[23:10] `TKDiagram` uses the default implementations of the `ContextManager` methods, so you can just not override them.